Torsion, Gravity Induced Chiral Symmetry Breaking and Cosmological Bounce: Acknowledgements

 \section{Acknowledgements}

 I would like to express my gratitude to Paul Steinhardt for his invaluable support and guidance throughout this project.
-I would like to thank Greg Gabadadze, Anna Ijjas, Otari Sakhelashvili, Richard Woodard, David Shlivko, Stephon Alexander, Andrew Sullivan, Alejandro C\'ardenas-Avenda\~no for discussions and comments and Thibault Damour for correspondence.
+I would like to thank Greg Gabadadze, Anna Ijjas, Otari Sakhelashvili, Richard Woodard, David Shlivko, Stephon Alexander, Andrew Sullivan, Alejandro C\'ardenas-Avenda\~no for discussions and comments; Thibault Damour, Alexander Vikman and Ilya Shapiro for correspondence.
 This work is supported by the Simons Foundation grant number 654561.